 Problem

-A default documentation site often lacks a distinct visual identity in the browser (using a generic favicon) and provides poor previews when links are shared on social media or communication tools like Slack and Discord.
+A default documentation site often lacks a distinct visual identity in the browser.
+It uses generic favicons and provides poor previews when links are shared on social media or communication tools.
 This reduces brand recognition and click-through rates.

 Why it matters

 Your favicon is the primary visual anchor in a crowded browser window.
-High-quality OpenGraph and Twitter metadata ensure that your documentation looks professional and trustworthy when shared, providing context through titles, descriptions, and hero images.
+High-quality OpenGraph and Twitter metadata ensure your documentation looks professional and trustworthy when shared.
+This provides context through titles, descriptions, and hero images.

 Approach

 docmd provides a built-in favicon property for easy icon configuration.
-For advanced SEO and social metadata, leverage the SEO Plugin, which automates the generation of meta tags based on your project configuration and page frontmatter.
+For advanced SEO and social metadata, use the SEO Plugin.
+This automates the generation of meta tags based on your project configuration and page frontmatter.

 Implementation